Bearwood Primary School

 6.4: Do teaching assistants have any specific qualifications in SEND?

-• More LSAs are currently being trained as Nurture Assistants
+• Several of our LSAs are trained Nurture Assistants

 • LSAs are experienced in working with a range of SEND pupils